KO (KO)

 Neutral

-• The PE percentile of 57.5% and PB percentile of 72.7% align with a 'fair' valuation verdict, suggesting the stock is neither cheap nor expensive.
+• The PE percentile of 62.7% is neutral, and the overall valuation verdict is 'fair', indicating the stock is neither overvalued nor undervalued.

 Verdict bucket from deterministic rule (validation / floor distance / risk alerts).
 LLM narration only — never picks the bucket.